-6. If candidates disagree with statements by peer or internal reviewers, may they ask that they be removed or write a rebuttal?
+8. If candidates disagree with statements by peer or internal reviewers, may they ask that they be removed or write a rebuttal?

-If statements are factually inaccurate, candidates should discuss their concerns with the department head who should do what is possible to correct factual errors.
-However, if the disagreement is with the evaluation itself, there should be no change, and no rebuttal.
+If statements are factually inaccurate, candidates should discuss their concerns with the academic unit head who should do what is possible to correct factual errors.
+However, if the disagreement is with the evaluation itself, there should be no change and no rebuttal.
 Candidates sign they have reviewed the dossier, not that they agree with any assessments made in it.
 If they feel that something about their intentions or methodology needs to be clarified, they may address that in their narrative statement.
-(Pages 8, III.C.2.d.)
+(Pages 8-9, III.C.2.d.)

-7. Can information be added to the dossier after the department committee has reviewed it, and if so, must the committee meet again to review the dossier and write a new letter?
+9. Can information be added to the dossier after the department committee has reviewed it, and if so, must the committee meet again to review the dossier and write a new letter?

-It is not appropriate to add information to the dossier after it has been reviewed if that information was available at the time the dossier was assembled and reviewed, unless a significant error had been made.
-However, until February 1, if there are new achievements that might have an impact on the record-a judgment will need to be made by the appropriate administrator-then that information must be sent back to all who have already acted on the dossier.
-If the new information has no impact on the recommendation, then that is all that need be indicated.
-(Page 12, III.F.)
+It is not appropriate to add information to the dossier after it has been reviewed if that information was available at the time the dossier was assembled and reviewed unless a significant error was made.
+However, until February 1, if there are new achievements that might have an impact on the record then that information must be sent back to all who have already acted on the dossier.
+If the new information has no impact on the recommendation, then that should be indicated in a new letter (see FAQ #10).
+If the new information impacts the recommendation, then a new letter must be written.
+Given that such reviews must occur within a short period of time, committees may change the meeting modality to accommodate committee member's schedules in order to accomplish the review in a timely manner.
+(Page 13, III.F.)